Types of Fuses and their Applications

 Type S fuses with different current ratings have different threads.
 For example, a 30A fuse will not fit in the adaptor for a 15A fuse.
 This makes it impossible for the type S fuse to be replaced by one with a different current rating.
 Note that rejection bases are also referred to as Tamperproof bases.
 The basic characteristics of Type T and Type S fuss are summarized in Table 2.

-Type T and Type S Fuses characteristics
+Voltage and Current Ratings of Type T and Type S Fuses

 Blade fuses are commonly used in automotive applications.
 Several blade fuses and fuse holders are shown in Figure 7.